Stuyk/crypto-prices/README.md

 # Crypto Prices

+> [!IMPORTANT]
+> This was archived because this is somewhat of an abuse of GitHub's repository terms of service, and it's better to just stop this before it gets out of control.
+>
+> It was fun while it lasted.
+>
+> This repository can still be used to harvest information on a daily basis, and post it somewhere.

 Literally just pushes prices for historical reasons to this GitHub repository.

 Every hour it fetches pricing from a source.